Amy Casey Cooks

 • granulated sugar

-• rolled oats – not the quick cooking ones
+• rolled oats - Skip the quick cooking oats for this recipe.

 peeled whole apples and apple peels